Pushing the Boundaries of IoT App Design

 Also, we can use the lights to indicate progress.
 For example, if there is a particular action the installer needs to do on multiple lights, we can dim all lights that do not need the installer’s attention while the others can be on full brightness.
 Once they are done with what they need to do with the light, it can be dimmed down.
 That feature could be used to update the firmware of lights, rename them, reorganize them, or something else.

 Philips MasterConnect simplifies the complex task of managing connected lighting systems in commercial buildings.
-While designing an IoT app as such brings challenges that require extra research, validation, and usability testing to ensure a smooth and efficient user experience, the potential outcomes are worth the effort.
+While IoT app design as such brings challenges that require extra research, validation, and usability testing to ensure a smooth and efficient user experience, the potential outcomes are worth the effort.

 With Master Connect’s design geared towards getting the most out of its technical potential, it is a prime smart lighting management solution and a step forward in the journey toward a sustainable future.